-At December 30, 2017, two customers accounted for 24.1% and 13.6% of gross accounts receivable, respectively.
-At December 31, 2016, one customer accounted for 21.0% of gross accounts receivable.
+At December 29, 2018, two customers accounted for 27.8% and 13.0% of gross accounts receivable, respectively.
+At December 30, 2017, one customer accounted for 24.1% of gross accounts receivable.
 No other customers accounted for 10% or more of gross accounts receivable for these fiscal period ends.
-We operate in the competitive semiconductor industry, including the Dynamic Random Access Memory, or DRAM, Flash memory, and Foundry & Logic (previously referred to as System-on-Chip, or SoC) and probe stations markets, which have been characterized by price erosion, rapid technological change, short product life cycles and heightened foreign and domestic competition.
+We operate in the competitive semiconductor industry, including the Dynamic Random Access Memory, or DRAM, Flash memory, and Foundry & Logic and probe stations markets, which have been characterized by price erosion, rapid technological change, short product life cycles and heightened foreign and domestic competition.
 Significant technological changes in the industry could adversely affect our operating results.